chandojo/climbbeta/README.md

 ### Running the local environment

 In project repository, run `python manage.py runserver`.
+While initially setting up your environment, you may need to create a build a main.js file for React.
+To do this, run `npm run dev`.

+## Making changes

+### Making changes to React

+When making changes to React, make sure to update the main.js file.
+If you do *not* update the main.js file, your changes will *not* render.

+- Update locally
+  `npm run dev`

+- Update for production
+  `npm run build`

+### Changing from Local to Production settings

-To run changes in front-end, run `npm run dev`.
-To change from Local to Production settings, comment necessary line in `/climbbeta/settings/__init__.py`.
+To change from Local to Production settings, comment __Local__ line in `/climbbeta/settings/__init__.py` and uncomment __Production__.

 ## Testing
 To run tests in Python backend:
 1. `cd climbbeta` (root folder)
 2. `python manage.py test`

 ## Contributing